 “We need stronger UK compliance and audit readiness”

-Choose a provider with UK-specific workflows, right to work tools, GDPR controls, and transparent audit trails.
+Choose a provider with UK-specific workflows, right to work checks, GDPR controls and transparent audit trails.
 These features help ensure your processes align with UK legislation and reduce manual compliance effort

 “Engagement with our HR system is low”

-Prioritise platforms with a modern, user-friendly design; integration capabilities; clear navigation; and mobile-first design.
+Prioritise platforms with a modern, user-friendly interface, clear navigation, mobile access and self-service features.
 High adoption leads to better data accuracy and fewer process bottlenecks

 “We’re struggling with system fragmentation - HR, payroll, learning and recruitment don’t talk to each other”

-Look for vendors who offer a connected suite with suitable integrations across key HR processes.
+Look for vendors that offer one connected suite, with HR, payroll, recruitment and learning sharing the same underlying data.
 This reduces duplicate data, minimises errors, and enables smoother end-to-end workflows

 “We want better reporting and visibility for senior leadership”

-Choose systems with intuitive dashboards and real-time analytics.
+Choose systems with real-time reporting, intuitive dashboards and data that stays consistent across HR and payroll.
 Strong reporting helps HR demonstrate impact and enables executive teams to make informed decisions

 “Our organisation is growing - we don’t want to outgrow our HR system in two years”

-Select vendors that can scale with your workforce, release regular updates, have structured product roadmaps, and offer modular add-ons.
+Select vendors that scale with your workforce, offer modular products, have a clear product roadmap and support changing organisational needs without requiring a new system.
 Future-ready platforms minimise disruption by expanding as your needs change

 Get your free guide now